Bible version debate: King James Version defenders

 Some Christian fundamentalists believe that the King James Version is the only version of the Bible English speakers should use due to the conclusion that corruptions are present in the other translations.
 Some who follow this belief have formed a King James Only movement.
-Similarly some non-English speakers prefer translations based upon Textus Receptus, or "Received Text", instead of the Alexandrian text edited by Wescott and Hort in 1881.
+Similarly, some non-English speakers prefer translations based upon the Textus Receptus, or "Received Text", instead of the Alexandrian text edited by Wescott and Hort in 1881.
 Proponents of this belief system point to verses such as Ps.
 12:6-7, Matt.
 24:35, and others, claiming that "perfect preservation" was promised, often basing this reasoning on the fact that these verses utilize the plural form "words", supposedly indicating that it is more than merely "the word" that will be preserved.
-The issue also extends to which edition is being used, particularly, the Pure Cambridge Edition.
+The issue also extends to which edition is being used, particularly the Pure Cambridge Edition.

 Most biblical scholars, however, believe that knowledge of ancient Hebrew and Greek has improved over the centuries.
 Coupled with advances in the fields of textual criticism, biblical archaeology, and linguistics, this has enabled the creation of more accurate translations, whichever texts are chosen as the basis.